Last update 12-05-2025

 How to file a complaint

-If a customer is dissatisfied about the response to a complaint, the supply company must inform them about their rights regarding the dispute resolution channels available to them in the event of a dispute.
+If a customer is dissatisfied about the response to a complaint, the supply company must inform them about their rights regarding the dispute resolution channels available to them if they wish to take the matter further.

 To resolve claims through administrative channels (in the case of domestic consumers), the Autonomous Community where the consumption point is located will hold jurisdiction, without prejudice to possible actions through court channels.